lisaberrygis/AliasUpdater/README.md

 You must have ArcGIS Pro installed on your computer in order to run this script Python version: 3.6.
 Make sure your interpreter is calling to the arcgispro-py3 python.exe

+# Excel input
+See the included Test.xlsx to see how the input excel should be structured

 # Comments about inputs:
 username and password are your ArcGIS Online organizational credentials